 There is no “one-size fits all” method to time management because everyone works differently.
 And since you know yourself best, you’re ultimately responsible for achieving a healthy work-life balance through the effective management of your tasks.

 I’ve heard quite a few people mention that they do their best writing in the morning.
 So much so, that I had come to accept this as a rule that could be applied across the board.
-But when we recently discussed time management as team and shared tips and tricks for working efficiently, several people offered alternatives to my theory that writing was a task best suited for the start of your day.
+But when we recently discussed time management as a team and shared tips and tricks for working efficiently, several people offered alternatives to my theory that writing was a task best suited for the start of your day.

 With this in mind, I encourage everyone to conduct a bit of self-reflection to identify when they’re in the ideal mindset to perform certain tasks.
 Once armed with that information, you can use it to better plan how best to tackle certain activities.